openjdk/jdk/src/java.desktop/share/legal/harfbuzz.md

 OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 ---------------------------------
-The below license applies to the following files: libharfbuzz/hb-unicode-emoji-table.hh
+The below applies to the following file(s): libharfbuzz/hb-unicode-emoji-table.hh

-© 2023 Unicode®, Inc.
+(C) 2024 Unicode®, Inc.

 Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the U.S. and other countries.
-For terms of use, see https://www.unicode.org/terms_of_use.html
+For terms of use and license, see https://www.unicode.org/terms_of_use.html

 </pre>